agrosner/DBFlow/usage/SQLQuery.md

+# SQL Statements Using the Wrapper Classes

-In SQL with Android, writing SQL can be _fun_, however I provide query wrapping to make it very, very easy.
+In SQL with Android, writing SQL is not that _fun_, so to make it easy and useful,  this library provides a comprehensive set of SQLite statement wrappers.

+In the first section I describe how using the wrapper classes drastically simplify code writing.

-### Example
+### Code-Wrapped Exmaple

+For example, we want to find all devices from ```DeviceTable``` that are Samsung Galaxy S5 and from T-Mobile.
 Writing the SQL statement is easy enough:

 ```sql